Quarterly statement: Low quarterly profit due to high COVID-19-related losses

 - Munich Re generated a profit of €221m in Q1

-- High COVID-19-related losses totalling about €800m, particularly in event cancellation insurance
+- High COVID-19-related losses totaling about €800m, particularly in event cancellation insurance

 - Strong investment result despite turmoil in the capital markets